lovelyqian/NTIRE2025_CDFSOD/README.md

 }
 ```

-and if you are looking for related works for cross-domain few-shot learning, please considering also:
+and if you are looking for related works for cross-domain few-shot learning, please consider also:
 ```
 @inproceedings{fu2023styleadv,
   title={Styleadv: Meta style adversarial training for cross-domain few-shot learning},